oyagev/Sweatshop/README.md

 Surprisingly, you'll notice that you have 2 processes running.
 One for the process that you invoked and one child process that is actually running workers.
 The parent process itself is not running any worker, rather it's responsible for launching child processes and monitoring their activity.
-The child process is responsible for a single Queue isntance, running all attahced Workers.
+The child process is responsible for a single Queue instance, running all attached Workers.

 #### Adding processes for each Queue